navis-org/navis/docs/api.md

-The [`DrosophilaPN`][navis.interfaces.neuron.comp.DrosophilaPN]  class is a subclass of [`CompartmentModel`][navis.interfaces.neuron.comp.CompartmentModel] with properties used from Tobin et al.
+The [`DrosophilaPN`][navis.interfaces.neuron.comp.DrosophilaPN]  class is a subclass of [`CompartmentModel`][navis.interfaces.neuron.comp.CompartmentModel] with pre-defined properties from Tobin et al. (2017).

 | Method   | Description |
 |----------|-------------|